Last Year’s Winner: Sarah Paulson, “The People v. O.J. Simpson: American Crime Story”

-On the movie side of things, HBO has two big contenders: Michelle Pfeiffer as Ruth Madoff in “The Wizard of Lies,” and Oprah Winfrey as the titular star of “The Immortal Life of Henrietta Lacks.”
-Pfeiffer has three Oscar nominations, but has never been up for an Emmy.
+On the movie side of things, HBO has a big-name contender: Oprah Winfrey as the titular star of “The Immortal Life of Henrietta Lacks.”
 Winfrey has one acting Oscar nod under her belt, along with five Emmys nominations and two wins… but she’s never been nominated by the TV Academy as an actress.
-This could be the year — for both of them.
+This could be the year.

 Outside of awards powerhouses FX and HBO, Felicity Huffman is looking to make it three-for-three with ABC’s “American Crime.”
 She’s been nominated for both previous seasons, meaning she’s already got voters on her side.
-Showtime has the ’70s resistance fighter limited series “Guerrilla,” starring Freida Pinto, and we’ll have to wait and see if any female leads emerge in “Twin Peaks.”
-Meanwhile, Cynthia Nixon in “Killing Reagan,” Lindsay Duncan in “Churchill’s Secret,” and Viola Davis in Lifetime’s “Custody” round out the contenders on the movie side of things.
+Showtime has the ’70s resistance fighter limited series “Guerrilla,” starring Freida Pinto, while Cynthia Nixon in “Killing Reagan,” Lindsay Duncan in “Churchill’s Secret,” and Viola Davis in Lifetime’s “Custody” round out the contenders on the movie side of things.
 Throw in Jodie Comer for Starz’s “The White Princess” and Sanaa Lathan from Fox’s upcoming police drama “Shots Fired,” and there should be plenty of competition in the limited series race.

 Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Lead Actress in a Limited Series (in alphabetical order), which will be updated throughout the awards season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2017 race, and read the rest of the predictions in all categories, as well.